 Overtraining

-Overtraining occurs when a runner exceeds their body’s ability to recover from the accumulated physical stress of training.
-It happens when the training volume, intensity, or frequency is too high, and the body doesn’t have enough time to recover adequately.
-Overtraining can lead to various physical and mental symptoms, such as persistent fatigue, decreased performance, increased risk of injuries, mood swings, and disrupted sleep.
-Proper rest and recovery, along with a well-balanced training plan, are essential to avoid overtraining and ensure long-term progress in running performance.
+Overtraining occurs when a runner exceeds their body’s capacity to recover from the cumulative physical stress of training.
+This condition arises when training volume, intensity, or frequency is too high, leaving insufficient time for the body to repair and strengthen.
+Overtraining can lead to a range of physical and mental symptoms, including persistent fatigue, declining performance, a heightened risk of injuries, mood swings, and disrupted sleep patterns.

 P